Choosing the right tiler

 It’s very easy to shop around these days when it comes to buying supplies.
 I often go to show people samples, and they may end up deciding to go and buy it elsewhere.
 I don’t have a problem with that, but I always tell people I can’t provide any guarantee for products they buy themselves.
 I’ve had cases where I’ve turned up to do the fitting when they’d had the materials delivered, and it was all the wrong stuff.
 It slows the whole process down.

 After agreeing to a price through an accurate, written quotation, ensure you’re happy with how payment will work.
-A reputable tradesman will generally not expect, or ask for, the total value of an expensive job up front.
-However, a small deposit is not uncommon, especially if the tradesman is supplying the tiles.
-Many tradesman are happy to be paid in cash, but most will now accept cheques or bank transfers.
+A reputable tradesperson will generally not expect, or ask for, the total value of an expensive job up front.
+However, a small deposit is not uncommon, especially if the tradesperson is supplying the tiles.
+Many tradespeople are happy to be paid in cash, but most will now accept cheques or bank transfers.
 Damion said:

 If it’s a large job I take a 10% deposit, especially if it’s a chunk of time in my diary where I’ll be turning down other jobs.
 I take most payments by bank transfer afterwards.
 I encourage people to use their new kitchens or bathrooms for a week and see how it is, then they can pay a week later once they’re sure they’re happy with it.

 Check what warranties and guarantees are available

 While tiling jobs are usually straightforward, there is always a chance that something can go wrong.
 It is sensible to hire a tradesperson who is happy to return to the build to follow-up on their work and make right anything that may have happened since the work finished.

 Some builders will put something to this effect in their initial contracts with the homeowners, while others will offer a more informal arrangement.
 Materials like adhesive may also come with warranties, which is worth double checking if buying through the tiler.
 Damion said: